cs231n/cs231n.github.io/python-numpy-tutorial.md

 ```

 ### Python versions
-There are currently two different supported versions of Python, 2.7 and 3.5.
-Somewhat confusingly, Python 3.0 introduced many backwards-incompatible changes
-to the language, so code written for 2.7 may not work under 3.5 and vice versa.
+As of Janurary 1, 2020, Python has [officially dropped support](https://www.python.org/doc/sunset-python-2/) for `python2`.
 **For this class all code will use Python 3.7**.
+Ensure you have gone through the [setup instructions](setup.md)
+and correctly installed a `python3` virtual environment before proceeding with this tutorial.

-You can check your Python version at the command line by running
+You can double-check your Python version at the command line after activating your environment
-`python --version`.
+by running `python --version`.

 <a name='python-basic'></a>